Low-Glycaemic Diet for Acne: What the Evidence Shows & How to Build It

 High sugar intake feeds harmful gut bacteria, which can indirectly worsen skin inflammation.

-Reducing glycemic load — and supporting anti‑inflammatory pathways with targeted nutrients — creates a better environment for clearer, more resilient skin.
+Reducing glycaemic load — and supporting anti‑inflammatory pathways with targeted nutrients — creates a better environment for clearer, more resilient skin.

-How does a low glycemic diet affect acne?
+How does a low glycaemic diet affect acne?

 Acne is closely linked to insulin and inflammation.